BradleyCodeU/bradleycodeu.github.io/_apcsa/ch1introduction/unit1testreview.md

 Underflow – value too close to zero for the data type to represent, so the result is 0.0

 Error types:
-Syntax/compile-time error (typo) – Examples include: missing ;, missing parenthesis, misspelled variable Logic/run-time error – compiles successfully, but output is incorrect or a run-time exception is thrown
+Syntax/compile-time error – A typo.
+Examples include: missing ;, missing parenthesis, misspelled variable Logic/run-time error – compiles successfully, but output is incorrect or a run-time exception is thrown

 String concatenation